-5.2.4 PIPE results
+5.2.4 PIPE Results

-Full results according to e{PIPE} described above are given in table 4.
+Full results according to e{PIPE} described above are given in Table 4.
 Error reductions of almost a factor two on the Schiphol sequence and almost a factor four on the PETS01-3TR1 sequence are obtained.
 Below we will discuss the results for all sequences in more detail.
 For the Intratuin sequence, results of combinations that either do statistical outlier removal or are based on the median are slightly better then the result without correction, except for QofM without statistical outlier removal.
 It is not surprising that the results are close to that without correction as this image sequence does not contain significant intensity variations.
 However, this data does show that the use of intensity correction does not make results worse when there is no need for correction.
 Methods that perform best are AofQ and QofA with statistical outlier removal and MofQ.
-The Schiphol sequence contains considerable changes in intensity due to automatic gain control.
-The error is reduced by approximately a factor one-and-a-half for methods that do some kind of outlier removal.
-Without outlier removal results are significantly worse.
-Best performance is obtained using MofQ.